bvschaik/julius/doc/building_macos.md

         $ make test

 **Success!** Julius should have been built without any errors.
-You can now move it to the `Applications` folder to execute it.
+You can now move `julius.app` to the `Applications` folder to execute it.